spigell/pulumi-hcloud-kube-hetzner/docs/network.md

 ## Limitations
-Right now it is not possible to create nodes without ipv4 and ipv6 public addresses.
+Right now it is not possible to create nodes without ipv4 or ipv6 addresses.
+Main reasons:
+- The wireguard master connection based on public addresses;
+- The Pulumi kubernetes provider uses public addresses as cluster endpoint;

 ## Network modes
 PHKH supports several types of network modes (communication between nodes in cluster):